evanlouden/breakable_toy/README.md

 I firmly believe, match play is the most entertaining form of golf and this app is designed with the sole purpose of facilitating just that.
 Find a friend.
 Figure out your handicaps.
 Play a match.

-This is an open-source Golf Match Play built with Ruby on Rails.
+This is an open-source Golf Match Play web app built with Ruby on Rails.

 Some of the technologies used in development are: Devise Authentication, Javascript, PostgreSQL, and Foundation CSS.

 Users start a match by creating a new match from the menu.
 The other user can then see and join matches by clicking their username in the menu and clicking on the appropriate match from the list.

 The game will auto adjust handicaps of the players for each match and assign strokes based on adjusted handicaps and hole difficulty.